 In the printing industry, bleed refers to the area around the perimeter of the image that is trimmed off during the production phase.
-This area has a width of 0.125 inches.
-Be sure that there is no dialogue bubbles or any other important content on the edges of your art, because it will be trimmed off if it is within the 0.125″ trim area.
+This area has a width of 0.125″ inches all around the image or each page.
+It is very important that there are no dialogue bubbles or any other important content on the edges of your art.

 There are two color modes that most people use.
 RGB and CMYK.
-RGB color profiles are typically used for images in the digital space such as websites or social media.
+RGB color profiles are used for digital and screen images such as websites or social media.
 CMYK color profiles are used for print.
-The range and blend of colors that CMYK can render to our eyes is different than RGB.
-If an image with an RGB color profile is printed, it will appear drastically different than the same image printed in CMYK.